sabonaterefe/fraudscope-ai/README.md

 requirements.txt: Dependency list for all preprocessing and analysis steps

-All processed datasets and splits are saved in data/processed/ (ignored by Git).
+Processed datasets and splits are saved in data/processed/ (ignored by Git)

 # Learning Outcomes
 Skills

 Implementing robust data pipelines for fraud detection